spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/define-profile-variables.md

 :::preview

-This is a Tech Preview feature currently available in [LocalUI](../../../clusters/edge/edge-management-console/edge-management-console.md).
+This is a Tech Preview feature currently available in the [local UI](../../../clusters/edge/local-ui/local-ui.md).
 Do not use this feature in production workloads, as it is subject to change.

 :::